What is an Ignition Interlock Device and How Does it Work?

 What Happens After An Ignition Interlock Device Logs A Violation?

-- An extension of your Impaired Driver Accountability Program, meaning more time with restricted privileges and additional IID calibration fees.
+An extension of your time in the IDAP, along with additional fees.

 Can You Fight Ignition Interlock Device Violations?